-10. What lands can FAWRA funds be used on?
+10. What lands can funds from FAWRA be used on?

-Projects must be on public land, or if on private land comply with Article IX, Section 14, the anti-donation clause of the New Mexico Constitution and be administered by the Forestry Division.
+Projects must be on public land, or if on private land comply with Article IX, Section 14, the anti-donation clause, of the New Mexico Constitution and be administered by the Forestry Division.